Persistent Pulmonary Hypertension of the Newborn

 - Avoid smoking, drinking alcohol, and taking drugs.

 - Only take medications that your doctor has approved.

-- Avoid taking NSAIDs or SSRIs.
+- Avoid taking certain anti-inflammatory or antidepressant medication.
 Talk to your doctor about alternatives that may be safer.

 PS Shah, A Ohlsson.
 Sildenafil for pulmonary hypertension in neonates.
 Cochrane Database Syst Rev 2007; 3:CD005494.